 Cobb salad is a bit of hodgepodge, but a delicious one at that.

 How to Make Cobb Salad Vegetarian

-In place of chicken, I soak slabs of firm tofu in a kicky marinade flavored with lemon, garlic, olive oil, tamari, maple syrup, and oregano.
-The grilled tofu makes a delicious component in this salad, and it works as a recipe in its own right.
+In place of chicken, I soak slabs of firm tofu in a kicky marinade flavored with lemon, garlic, olive oil, tamari, maple syrup, and oregano, then sear it on a grill (or in a grill pan).
+The grilled tofu makes a delicious component in this salad, and it works well in other dishes too.

 In place of bacon, I use my favorite four-ingredient coconut bacon.
 The recipe comes together in under an hour and it packs a crispy, smoky punch.

 Next I add the classic cobb salad stylings: